Unbounded domains in hierarchically hyperbolic groups: Introduction

-The goal of this paper is to analyse the constraints on the hierarchically hyperbolic structure that stem from being a hierarchically hyperbolic group.
 Our main technical result is the existence of \emph{eyries}.
 Every hierarchically hyperbolic structure consists of a set \(\mf{S}\) of \emph{domains}, equipped with a partial order \(\nest\) that has a unique maximal element.
-To each domain is associated a hyperbolic space, and we say that a domain is unbounded if its associated hyperbolic space is.
+With each domain is associated a hyperbolic space, and we say that a domain is \emph{unbounded} if its associated hyperbolic space is.
 A number of complications in the theory come from the fact that the \(\nest\)--maximal domain may be bounded, preventing geometric arguments that use the \(\nest\)--maximality.
 When looking only at the set of unbounded domains, however, we show that an analogous statement holds, namely that there is a finite collection of \(\nest\)--maximal elements, which we call \emph{eyries}.

 \numberedtheorem{Theorem~\ref{thm:eyries}}{Less-general version} {Let $(G,\s)$ be a hierarchically hyperbolic group.
-Then there is a finite set $\Ce(G)=\{W_1,\dots,W_n\}\subset\s$ of pairwise orthogonal unbounded domains such that every other unbounded domain \(U \in \mf{S}\) is nested in some \(W_i\).}
+Then there is a finite, $G$--invariant set $\Ce(G)=\{W_1,\dots,W_n\}\subset\s$ of pairwise orthogonal unbounded domains such that every other unbounded domain \(U \in \mf{S}\) is nested in some \(W_i\).}

-\textbf{Results on the structure.} As a first consequence of Theorem \ref{thm:eyries}, we can build upon the study of domains that are quasilines, carried out in \cite{abbottngspriano:hierarchically}, to obtain the following.
+\textbf{Results on the structure.} As a first consequence of Theorem \ref{thm:eyries}, we can build upon the study of domains that are quasilines, carried out in \cite{abbottngsprianoguptapetyt:hierarchically}, to obtain the following.

 \numberedtheorem{Corollary~\ref{bluff}}{}{Let $(G,\mf S)$ be a hierarchically hyperbolic group.
 Then \(G\) is virtually abelian if and only if each domain is either bounded or quasiisometric to a line.}